tompenzer/social-local-shopping-demo/README.md

 http://localhost:4000

 Note that there is no data yet seeded.
-To run the seeds, adding 10 dummy users and 10 stores, each with 10 products, run the following command from in the project directory:
+To run the seeds, adding 10 dummy users and 10 stores, each with 10 products, run the following command:
 ```
 $ docker-compose run --rm wribbn node seed.js
 ```